Hours of Play

 Players arriving more than 30 minutes after the scheduled round start time will be defaulted.
 Players without opponents should expect to be re-paired 30 minutes after the start of a round.

 A bye may be taken in any of rounds 1 to 4, provided this is requested with entry.
-However, a bye in round 3 can be requested on the Saturday of the event, provided this is done before 17.00.
+Byes can also be arranged during the event, but any bye should be requested prior to the pairing of the relevant round.